pidster/docs.docker.com/README.md

             ref: hugo-test-fixes
             path: docs/

-5. Set your environment variables.
+5. Set your GitHub credentials: these are required.

+        $ export GITHUB_USERNAME=moxiegirl
+        $ export GITHUB_TOKEN=1077107f8a57cec307f7355a1ac22ecc4d5223dc

+  The above are example values of course.

-  These specify the location of the bucket to build to and the access creds.
-You also must supply your GitHub username and access token.
+6. If you are publishing externally, specify the location of the bucket to build to and the access creds.

         $ export AWS_ACCESS_KEY_ID=AKIAIKGKXQ3QTG3QY1SY
         $ export AWS_SECRET_ACCESS_KEY=qFlobtw3yYXdtEppahJAZKoNcDUXleTKB23kFR6c
         $ export AWS_S3_BUCKET=docs-manthony
-        $ export GITHUB_USERNAME=moxiegirl
-        $ export GITHUB_TOKEN=1077107f8a57cec307f7355a1ac22ecc4d5223dc

     The above are example values of course.
 You'll need to use valid values to publish.

 6. Clean any old images from previous passes.